What is Leadership Coaching?

 3. Approach: Find someone who works with your pace, preferred learning style, and day-to-day challenges.
 For example, ADHD certified coaches may be able to help more effectively with ADHD-related work challenges like time management and focus, and will have a better understanding of what approaches may or may not work best for a client with ADHD.

-And when leaders grow, so do the people around them, their companies, and their communities.
-We’re riding with those folks.
+When leaders grow, so do the people around them, their companies, and their communities.
+We ride with those folks.

 Creative Taxi Crew